 If you start to experience ED, consider the possibility of diabetes.
 According to the National Diabetes Information Clearinghouse, men with diabetes are at risk for ED.
 Though estimates vary, the organization says 20 to 75 percent of men with diabetes have erectile dysfunction.

 Another diabetes-related urological problem men face is a condition called retrograde ejaculation.
 The condition results in some semen being released into the bladder.
-Symptoms may include noticeably less semen produced during ejaculation.
+Symptoms may include noticeably less semen released during ejaculation.

 The best way to prevent urological and other diabetes-related problems is to keep you blood glucose levels under control.
-Treatments include medications, exercise, and a proper diet.
-Erectile dysfunction medications, such as tadalafil (Cialis), vardenafil (Levitra) and sildenafil (Viagra) may treat your ED.
+Treatments to help you manage your blood sugar levels include medications, exercise, and a proper diet.
+Erectile dysfunction medications, such as tadalafil (Cialis), vardenafil (Levitra) and sildenafil (Viagra) may help you manage your ED.

 To avoid any potentially harmful drug interactions, discuss all medications and supplements with your doctor.

 Sometimes, conditions such as diabetes or heart disease can lead to emotional problems like anxiety or depression.
 These can worsen your ED, as well as other aspects of your health.
 Speak with your doctor if you start to experience feelings of hopelessness, sadness, anxiety, or worry.
-If you develop new eating and sleeping behaviors, share those new symptoms with your doctor.
+Changes in your sleeping pattern or other lifestyle habits should also be shared with your doctor.
 By treating the mind, you may help the problems affecting the rest of your body.

 Men are slightly more likely than women to develop diabetes, according to the Centers for Disease Control and Prevention.
 Diabetes is a growing problem in the United States for many demographics, including children.
 The rise in obesity may shoulder much of the blame.

 If you have elevated blood sugar and are at risk for type 2 diabetes, you might be able to prevent it.
 Even if you develop diabetes, you can still live well.
-With healthy behaviors and proper medication use, you might be able to prevent or manage complications of the diabetes.
+With healthy lifestyle behaviors and proper medications, you might be able to prevent or manage complications of the diabetes.

 Being proactive is vital.
 If you can’t remember the last time you had your blood glucose checked, get a blood test soon.
-This especially important if you’re starting to experience ED or other well-known diabetes symptoms.
+This is especially important if you’re starting to experience ED or other well-known diabetes complications.